 The London Palladium Lounge

-- Access to exclusive VIP bar with dedicated staff and facilities up to 1 hour pre-show and in the interval.
+Access to VIP bar with dedicated staff and facilities up to 1 hour pre-show and during interval.